The wishlist name can't be left blank

 This works especially well on walls at the far end of rectangular living spaces, or behind headboards in smaller bedrooms.

-Left Wall - Gauze Main Wall - Juniper Ash Stripe Detail from L-R - Citrine, Juniper Ash, Bone China Blue Tuscan Red, Carys Canvas - Tuscan Red, Grey Stone, Citrine Unit - Grey Stone
+Left Wall – Gauze, Main Wall - Juniper Ash, Stripe Detail: Citrine, Juniper Ash, Bone China Blue, Tuscan Red, Carys, Canvas - Tuscan Red, Grey Stone, Citrine, Unit - Grey Stone

-Emphasise the vertical: Introduce vertical stripes to create the illusion of height
+Introduce vertical painted stripes to create the illusion of height

 For a more sophisticated scheme suitable for a living space, use paint in neutral tones to create wide vertical stripes on uninterrupted walls.